jayantdahiya/WebScrapingAssistant/README.md

 # WebScrapingAssistant

-This is a web scraper using implemented using python.
+This is a web scraper implemented in python.
 The assistant uses google's search engine to search the prefered results.